 Topics covered are financial statements, roles and effects of accounting information in society, policy setting, managers' choice of accounting techniques.
 Cannot be used for major credit in Accountancy.
 Prerequisite: FIN 301.

-ACC 426 External Financial Reporting: International and Consolidation Topics (3)
+ACC 426 Advanced Reporting: Consolidation, International, and Not-for-Profit Topics (3)